Turanism: Origins and definitions

-The term "Turan" is of Iranian origin and is believed to refer to a prehistorical human society in Central Asia.
+The term "Turan" is of Iranian origin and is believed to have referred to a prehistorical human society in Central Asia.
 The term was widely used in scientific literature from the 18th century onwards to denote Central Asia.
 European scholars borrowed the term from the historical works of Abu al-Ghazi Bahadur; the annotated English translation of his Shajare-i Türk was published in 1729 and quickly became an oft-used source for European scholars.